1133 Waimanu

 No analysis available

-I searched for references to viewing Friday night fireworks from the building or from unit lanais.
-The remarks mention ocean, mountain, city, and treetop views, plus proximity to Ala Moana and the beach, but nothing about fireworks views.
-Proximity to fireworks locations is not enough to confirm this feature.
+I searched for explicit views of Friday night fireworks from the building or from unit lanais.
+The remarks mention ocean, mountain, city, and treetop views, but nothing about fireworks visibility from units.

 No analysis available